 In 2019 alone, 6,002 children received a Christmas box from the Old Newsboys.

 To find out if your child qualifies for this program or to find sign-up details, visit our Enrollment page.

 A child missing school or play-time because they lack the necessary outerwear for a frigid Michigan winter is both tragic and very easily remedied.
 The Old Newsboy’s Coat and Shoe program issues referrals to schools across the County to provide new coats and New Balance tennis shoes to children in kindergarten through sixth grade.
 Once identified by school staff, the child comes to the ONB office to receive a new coat with hat and gloves, or a gift card for shoes, or both.
 In the 2019/20 school year, the Old Newsboys, with the help of Complete Runner and Payless provided over 450 boys and girls with new coats, shoes or both.
 Due to limited budget, your child may not be given a coat or pair of shoes even if he or she qualifies.
 To find out more about this program and the resources available in your school, please contact your child's school counselor or parent liaison.

 Referred through the Red Cross or Resource Genesee, the ONB also sponsors an Emergency Box program for families whose precarious existence have been further disrupted by fire, flood, or other catastrophic emergency.
 Depending upon availability, families receive everything from toothpaste to pajamas.
-In 2017, four families received a helping hand through this program.
+In 2018, seven families received a helping hand through this program.
 This program requires a referral from Resource Genesee or the Red Cross and documentation of emergency (fire report, police report, etc.).

 Early on, all positions were voluntary.
 Most clerical work was staffed out by one of the executive board members.
 Prisoners were used to collect equipment and inventory to set up for the two-month operational run-- then break it down and store it away for use the following year.
 By the mid-1960s a paid staff of three administered operations.
 There are currently four full time paid staff, a handful of seasonal employees, and hundreds of dedicated volunteers.